ACC-Style/Arches/markdown/home_readme.md

 ## Utility Classes

-Utility classes are a distinct departure from many previous learned CSS theories, but what utility classes allow for is an excellent separation of concerns between the HTML and CSS.
-The singular focus for utility classes is a single class controls a single style in CSS.
-Utility Class has significant benefits of reducing scope expansion in the CSS and also gives greater flexibility of crafting user interface components that are currently undefined.
-Html should continually be written using the best standards for semantics, but it is no longer a concern to follow a components design pattern because it is applicable at the HTML level.
+Utility classes are a distinct departure from many previous learned CSS theories, but what utility classes allow is an excellent separation of concerns between the HTML and CSS.
+Utility classes are focused on controlling a single style in CSS.
+Utility Class Methodology has significant benefits of reducing the expansion of scope in CSS coding while giving greater flexibility in crafting new user interface components.
+While writing new user interfaces, the Html should use the best semantics standards, but it is no longer a concern to follow HTML patterns tightly coupled to the CSS Code.

 ### Naming Convention

-Strathmore does have a learning curve, but to reduce the curve the names follow a strict pattern.
-State of the elements which then effects a single style at a defined value which only effects at a specific breakpoint. <a href="./Strathmore/#!/section/100"> read more</a>
+Arches does have a learning curve, but to reduce the curve the names follow a strict pattern with consistent abreviation.
+[Read More](https://acc-style.github.io/Arches/boot_acc/section-uc.html)

 #### [pseudo state]:[style name]\_[value+unit]-[modifier]:[break point]